EndPointCorp/end-point-blog/2021/10/kubernetes.md

 $ microk8s dashboard-proxy
 ```

 That will start up a proxy into the dashboard.
-The command will give you an URL and login token that you can use to access the dashboard.
+The command will give you a URL and login token that you can use to access the dashboard.
 It results in an output like this:

 ```
 Checking if Dashboard is running.